dishmint/LexicalCases/docs/LexicalSummary.md

 # LexicalSummary

-A LexicalSummary object contains the results of pattern matching, as well as provide convenient access to analysis via properties.
+A LexicalSummary object holds the match results and provides access to the data via properties.

 ![Image of a Lexical Summary object](./assets/images/LexicalSummary.png)